San Junipero: Analysis

 Reviewers have described "San Junipero" as a highly optimistic, emotionally rooted love story and a work of science fiction.
 It features the first same-sex couple in Black Mirror.
 Rebecca Nicholson of The Guardian wrote that it "leaves you believing in the power of love to fight pain and loneliness".
 Some reviewers noted that the love story "transcends consciousness".
 The episode also has unhappy elements and has been called "bittersweet".
 It evokes nostalgia for the 1980s with its soundtrack and its style, and can be considered a period piece.
 It also raises questions about death and the afterlife.
 Esquire reviewer Emma Dibdin called it a "modern fairy tale".

 At the time of its release, "San Junipero" was said to be the most different from other Black Mirror episodes due to its more hopeful tone.
 Mat Elfring of GameSpot described it as the only episode with "warmth to it", and Digital Spy reviewer Morgan Jeffery called it the "most upbeat and positive".
 Zack Handlen of The A.V.
 Club believed that the previous episodes' sad tone heightens the effectiveness of "San Junipero", and Jacob Stolworthy of The Independent thought that it was consequently the show's most ambitious episode.
 Variety critic Sonia Saraiya pointed out that technology is portrayed as good in "San Junipero", a rarity in the show.
 The Atlantic reviewer David Sims noted that the episode follows the season's darkest episode, "Shut Up and Dance".

 The episode subverts a common trope in television of killing off lesbian characters: though Kelly and Yorkie die, they have a happy ending.
-Its Emmy Award wins were considered by some to mark a cultural shift in relation to portrayal of lesbianism, or as proof of concept that works dealing with LGBT characters do not have to be tragic.
+Some felt its Emmy Awards marked a cultural shift in relation to portrayal of lesbianism, or proof of concept that works dealing with LGBT characters need not be tragic.
 "San Junipero" has also been cited as an example of bisexual lighting, in which neon pink and deep blue – the colours on the bisexual pride flag – represent bisexual characters.
 Amelia Perrin of Cosmopolitan criticised that this and the episode's nightclub setting reinforce a stereotype of bisexuality as "a 'phase' or something experimental".

-The episode's plot raises many philosophical questions, including the nature of consciousness and experience and the consequences of digitally simulated existence, though these issues are not the focus of the episode.
+The episode's plot raises many philosophical questions, including the nature of consciousness and experience and the consequences of digitally simulated existence, though these issues are not the episode's focus.
 Reviewers have questioned what San Junipero would mean to believers in an afterlife, and what would happen to its inhabitants in case of technical malfunctions.